GhostPack/SharpDPAPI/README.md

 How exactly you use the toolset will depend on what phase of an engagement you're in.
 In general this breaks into "have I compromised the domain or not".

 If domain admin (or equivalent) privileges have been obtained, the domain DPAPI backup key can be retrieved with the [backupkey](#backupkey) command (or with Mimikatz).
-This domain private key never changes, and can decrypt any DPAPI masterkey for domain users.
-This means, given a domain DPAPI backup key, an attacker can decrypt master keys for any domain user that can then be used to decrypt any Vault\Credentials\Chrome Logins\etc. The key retrieved from the [backupkey](#backupkey) command can be used with the [masterkeys](#masterkeys), [credentials](#credentials), [vaults](#vaults), or [triage](#triage) commands.
+This domain private key never changes, and can decrypt any DPAPI masterkeys for domain users.
+This means, given a domain DPAPI backup key, an attacker can decrypt masterkeys for any domain user that can then be used to decrypt any Vault/Credentials/Chrome Logins/other DPAPI blobs/etc. The key retrieved from the [backupkey](#backupkey) command can be used with the [masterkeys](#masterkeys), [credentials](#credentials), [vaults](#vaults), or [triage](#triage) commands.

 If DA privileges have not been achieved, using Mimikatz' `sekurlsa::dpapi` command will retrieve DPAPI masterkey {GUID}:SHA1 mappings of any loaded master keys (user and SYSTEM) on a given system (tip: running `dpapi::cache` after key extraction will give you a nice table).
 If you change these keys to a `{GUID1}:SHA1 {GUID2}:SHA1...` type format, they can be supplied to the [credentials](#credentials), [vaults](#vaults), or [triage](#triage) commands.
-This lets you triage all Credential files\Vaults on a system for any user who's currently logged in, without having to do file-by-file decrypts.
+This lets you triage all Credential files/Vaults on a system for any user who's currently logged in, without having to do file-by-file decrypts.

 For machine-specific DPAPI triage, the `machinemasterkeys|machinecredentials|machinevaults|machinetriage` commands will do the machine equivalent of user DPAPI triage.
 If in an elevated context (that is, you need local administrative rights), SharpDPAPI will elevate to SYSTEM privileges to retrieve the "DPAPI_SYSTEM" LSA secret, which is then used to decrypt any discovered machine DPAPI masterkeys.
 These keys are then used as lookup tables for machine credentials/vaults/etc.